SainsburyWellcomeCentre/crabs-exploration/guides/ManualLabellingSteps_general.md

   - Adjust their size by clicking and then dragging one of their corners
   - Delete the bounding boxes that don't apply anymore with `d`

-- You can also copy the bounding boxes to several previous or next frames (click the `Paste-n icon`` on the top bar and read the instructions) but I found this less useful
+- You can also copy the bounding boxes to several previous or next frames (click the `Paste-n icon` on the top bar and read the instructions)

+  - I found this less useful

 - Some convenient shortcuts:

   - Press `b` to toggle the boxes visibility
   - Press `l` to toggle the visibility of the boxes' IDs
   - Press `spacebar` to show the annotations for that frame

-- There is no undo action in the annotation tool!
+- **Important**: There is no undo action in the annotation tool!

-  - Be sure to save frequently, at least every labelled frame - more on saving the annotations in section 6 and 7.
+  - Be sure to save frequently, at least every labelled frame
+    - more on saving the annotations in steps 6 and 7.
   - If you are using the "copy+paste" approach to reuse the annotations of the previous frame: note that the copied annotations stay in the clipboard after pasting!
-Be careful that you don't press `v` accidentally, as that would paste all boxes again to the frame you are viewing (and deleting them one by one will be painful)
+    - Be careful that you don't press `v` accidentally, as that would paste all boxes again to the frame you are viewing (and deleting them one by one will be painful)

 - Try to be as consistent as possible with other labellers (in terms of what you are labelling as a crab and how)